KGB33/FastBogoSort/README.md

 This implementation of BogoSort uses goroutines to maximize speed, memory usage, and CPU usage.
 It is recommended to run this in an auto-scaling cloud instance to maximize cost as well.
-Alternatively, if you want to be the hero developer.
-Import this package aliased as something like `QuickSort`, wait a few weeks, then swap it out for a faster sorting algorithm.
+Alternatively, if you want to be the hero developer, import this package aliased as something like `QuickSort`, wait a few weeks, then swap it out for a faster sorting algorithm.

 # Usage